boris-k-eet/lcd-lab-boris/README.md

 *Description:*

 This is a reaction game implemented using Arduino, a button and an LCD display.
+After a random delay between 3 to 6 seconds, when the message "Press NOW!" appears on the LCD display, you need to press the button as fast as possible.
+Then the amount of time you took to react is displayed on the LCD.

 *Hardware Setup:*
 1. Connect the LCD module: